passbase/angular-demo-app/README.md

 In the project directory can run:

-1. Run `npm install` inside the project directory in terminal in order to install the Passbase Package
+1. Run `npm install` inside the project directory in terminal in order to install all dependencies
-2. Go into the file `src/app/app.component.ts` and exchange `YOUR_OWN_PUBLISHABLE_API_KEY` with your own API key in line 14
+2. Go into the file `src/app/app.component.ts` and exchange `YOUR_OWN_PUBLISHABLE_API_KEY` with your own publishable API key in line 14
 3. Run `ng serve` in terminal

 This runs the app in the development mode.
 Open [http://localhost:4200](http://localhost:4200) to view the App it in the browser.